kVA vs kW electrical load calculation checklist

 For the Electrical Contractor: A warehouse is installing new machinery requiring 50 kW of real power.
 The contractor must verify if the existing transformer can handle the new load.
 The transformer's nameplate shows 75 kVA, and the facility's power factor is estimated at 0.85.

-The transformer's 63.75 kW capacity is sufficient for the new 50 kW load, leaving a safe operational margin.
-This quick check prevents overloaded circuits and potential equipment damage, keeping the site safe and compliant.
+Result: The transformer's 63.75 kW capacity is sufficient for the new 50 kW load, leaving a safe operational margin of ~14 kW.
+This quick check prevents overloaded circuits and potential equipment damage.

 Common Mistakes to Avoid in KVA and KW Calculations